 Key Features

 M1s professionals have formed a selection of Pies to choose from with a mix of risk levels and targeting different types of investors.
-You can also build your own pie if you’d prefer.
-Pies also don’t have management fees or annual membership charges, or fees for a low balance.
+You can also build your pie if you’d prefer.
+Pies also don’t have management fees, annual membership charges, or fees for a low balance.

 Users interact with M1 Finance through their app or the website.
-If there is a knock on M1, it’s their lack of a chatbox to speak with a broker online.
+If there is a knock on M1, they lack a chatbox to speak with a broker online.
 Instead, customers interact with a bot that tries to answer questions, and if you need more information, you can request an email from a broker.

 There is, however, a well-written and extensive FAQ section to help you get started and answer questions along the way.